 The Pool is governed by a Board of Directors which is comprised of seven board members.
-The

-Pool's members elect the Board and the positions are filled on a rotating basis.
+The Pool's members elect the Board, and the positions are filled on a rotating basis.
 The Board meets quarterly and is responsible for conducting the business affairs of Enduris.

-Enduris did not have any claim settlements that exceeded limits in the last three years.
+Enduris did not have any claim settlements that exceeded the limits in the last 3 years.

 The Port is exposed to various risks of loss that the Port is not covered for under Enduris.
 To limit exposure, the Port purchases a variety of insurance policies annually through a commercial insurance broker which provide coverage against most normal hazards.
-In comparison to prior years, there were no significant changes in the type and coverage of insurance policies purchased by the Port in 2019.
+In comparison to prior years, there were no significant changes in the type and coverage of insurance policies purchased by the Port in 2020.
+However, in 2021, the Port decreased their excess liability to \$30 Million per occurrence due to insurance companies not wanting to offer \$50 Million of coverage.
+The Port decreased their marine excess liability to \$19 million.
 Settlement claims have not exceeded commercial insurance coverage in any of the past three years.

 To limit the Port's exposure, the Port purchases a variety of insurance policies.
-Conover Insurance has placed the Port's insurance coverage with different underwriters for policy period December 31, 2018 through December 31, 2019.
-The environmental liability policy for the Marine Terminal has a period of coverage from June 18, 2019 to June 18, 2020.
+Conover Insurance has placed the Port's insurance coverage with different underwriters for policy period December 31, 2019, through December 31, 2020.
+The environmental liability policy for the Marine Terminal has a period of coverage from June 18, 2020, to June 18, 2021.
 Coverage includes:

-Insurance Limits Airport Liability - National Union Fire Insurance Co. of Pittsburgh PA \$200 Million Per Occurrence / \$50 Million Sub-limit Crime Liability - Zurich North America \$10 Million Aggregate (\$100,000 deductible) Earthquake Liability - National Fire & Marine Insurance \$15 Million Limit (\$250,000 deductible) Environmental Liability - Tokio Marine Specialty Insurance Company \$2 Million Per Occurrence (\$100,000 deductible) Excess Liability - Navigators Insurance / Marsh USA Inc. \$50 Million Per Occurrence Marine Liability - Untied States Fire Insurance Company \$1 Million Per Occurrence \$2 Million Aggregate (\$25,000 deductible) Pollution Liability - Evanston Insurance Company \$5 Million Per Incident/ \$5 Million Aggregate
+Insurance Limits Airport Liability - National Union Fire \$300 Million Per Occurrence / \$200 Hangar Keeper's Insurance Co. of Pittsburgh PA Liability Coverage Crime Liability - Zurich North America \$10 Million Aggregate (\$100,000 deductible)

+Earthquake Liability - National Fire & \$10 Million Limit (\$250,000 deductible)

+Marine Insurance

+Environmental Liability - Tokio Marine \$3 Million Per Occurrence (\$100,000 deductible)

+Specialty Insurance Company

+Excess Liability - Navigators Insurance /

+Marsh USA Inc. \$50 Million Per Occurrence

+Marine Liability - Untied States Fire \$1 Million Per Occurrence \$2 Million Aggregate (\$25,000

+Insurance Company deductible)

+Pollution Liability - Evanston Insurance \$5 Million Per Incident/ \$5 Million Aggregate